-- normally uses DSE for continuous or near-continuous spells of an hour or more at a time; and - uses DSE in this way more or less daily; and - has to transfer information quickly to or from the DSE;

-and also needs to apply high levels of attention and concentration; or is highly dependent on DSE; or has little choice about using it; or needs special training or skills to use it
+- 3.4.1 normally uses DSE for continuous or near-continuous spells of an hour or more at a time. - 3.4.2 Uses DSE in this way more or less daily. - 3.4.3 Has to transfer information quickly to or from the DSE. - 3.4.4 Needs to apply high levels of attention and concentration; or is highly dependent on DSE; or has little choice about using it; or needs special training or skills to use it.